wardy484/vue-md-breakpoint/README.md

 Access the current breakpoint from the material design spec inside a Vue app.
 Resizing the browser will update the breakpoint accordingly.

+## Installation

+    npm install vue-md-breakpoint
+    # or:
+    yarn add vue-md-breakpoint

 ## Usage

-You can use it as a plugin or mixin for your app.
+You can use it as a mixin for your app.

     import Vue from 'vue';
     import breakpoint from 'vue-md-breakpoint';

-    Vue.use(breakpoint);

-    // or in your app/component:
+    // in your app/component:

     mixins: [breakpoint],